Natiiiii/Assigment/README.md

 NAME                            ID
 Natnael  Asefa           1282
 Dawit   Getachew        1166
 Answers:
 Assignment I

 QUESTION 1
 What changes are made when you add a second Activity to your app by choosing File > New > Activity and an Activity template?
-Choose one:

 Answer C,The second Activity is added as a Java class, the XML layout file is created, and the AndroidManifest.xml file is changed to declare a second Activity.